15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

-One of the most common concerns from my bodybuilder clients is finding different (and delicious) ways to have their meals, especially breakfast.
-Often, they don’t have the creativity or time to make complex meals that provide all the nutrients they need to achieve their goals.
+Often, they don’t have the creativity or time to make complex meals that provide all the nutrients they need to achieve their bulking goals.

-While the portion sizes and calories will vary depending on your goals (bulking or cutting), a bodybuilder’s breakfast needs to have all three macros (carbs, proteins, and fats).
-Some easy bodybuilding breakfasts include blended protein shake recipes, high-protein french toast, and scrambled eggs with veggies.
+While the portion sizes and calories will vary depending on your goals, breakfast needs to have all three macros (carbs, proteins, and fats), along with a healthy variety of vitamins and minerals that promote muscle growth and recovery.

-In this article, I give you 15 bodybuilding breakfast ideas, which include the calories/macro breakdown, how to make the recipe, and an explanation on why it’s beneficial for bodybuilders.
+In this article, I’ll give you 20 bodybuilding breakfast ideas, which include the calories and macro breakdown, how to make the recipe, and an explanation of why it’s beneficial for bodybuilders.

 What Should Bodybuilders Have For Breakfast?